qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     parsed.
 Normally, include files considered to be system include files are skipped by the C++ code parser.
 Its primary use case is exposing classes from the STL library.
+    It is a child of the :ref:`typesystem` node.

     .. code-block:: xml